TAM SAM SOM Calculator

 Serviceable addressable market (SAM) — filtering by geography and segment

-The serviceable addressable market calculator narrows TAM to the slice your current GTM can actually serve.
+SAM is the slice of TAM your current GTM motion can actually serve.
 The two most common filters are geography (you sell in NA + EU, not APAC) and segment (you sell to mid-market, not SMB or Enterprise).
 Each filter typically cuts the previous market by 40–70%.
 A $50B TAM with a 60% geo filter and a 50% segment filter becomes a $15B SAM — still venture-backable, but a much smaller and more credible target.
 The geo and segment sliders in the top-down panel let you experiment with how your GTM choices reshape SAM.

 Realistic SOM — your first-year capture is smaller than you think

-A realistic SOM calculator for a startup respects two hard constraints: sales cycle length and GTM hiring lag.
+Realistic SOM projections respect two hard constraints: sales cycle length and GTM hiring lag.
 Most B2B SaaS startups capture less than 1% of SAM in Year 1, ramping to 5–8% by Year 3 and tapering after Year 5.
-The capture curve in this calculator follows a sigmoid (Y0: 20%, Y1: 50%, Y2: 80%, Y3: 100%, Y4: 110%, Y5: 115% of nominal capture) and applies a competitive-density penalty (1× at density 5, declining 4% per density point above 5).
+The capture curve here follows a sigmoid (Y0: 20%, Y1: 50%, Y2: 80%, Y3: 100%, Y4: 110%, Y5: 115% of nominal capture) and applies a competitive-density penalty (1× at density 5, declining 4% per density point above 5).
 If your projected SOM crosses 10% of SAM in Year 1, the Capture Feasibility dimension on the report card will downgrade you — investors will too.

 Vertical SaaS TAM sizing (case study: healthcare workflow software)

 Vertical SaaS markets — physical therapy clinics, dental practices, independent law firms — almost always need bottom-up sizing because top-down industry data does not slice that finely.
-For a healthcare workflow tool targeting outpatient clinics: count the clinics (~120,000 in the US per CDC), multiply by ACV ($8K–$15K typical), apply reachable % (50% via direct sales + channel), closable % (25%), and win rate (18%).
-That yields a TAM near $1B and a SOM near $20M — small enough to be credible, large enough to be venture-backable for a vertical-focused fund.
+For a healthcare workflow tool targeting outpatient clinics: count the clinics (Census County Business Patterns and IBISWorld both place US outpatient care centers in the ~50,000–55,000 range, with broader ambulatory and clinic-tracking counts climbing higher depending on definition), multiply by ACV ($8K–$15K typical), apply reachable % (50% via direct sales + channel), closable % (25%), and win rate (18%).
+That yields a TAM near $500M–$1B and a SOM in the low tens of millions — small enough to be credible, large enough to be venture-backable for a vertical-focused fund.
 The Vertical SaaS Niche preset in this calculator pre-fills similar numbers.

 TAM sizing for Series A: the $1B bar and why it matters